 This non-toxic soy candle from New Moon Beginnings comes from 100% domestically grown soy wax and organic herbs mixed with essential oils.

-These candles are eco-friendly, making them safe for your health and the environment.
+These eco-friendly candles make them safe for your health and the environment.
 It also comes in different scents you can choose from.

 Natural Annie Essentials is a candle company by a black female aromatherapist.
 Each environmentally friendly candle is handmade in small batches and scented with essential and herbal oils.
 This soy candle comes with 100% phthalate-free oils and lead-free cotton core wicks.
 It comes in a reusable glass container and has a slow-burning time of up to 45-50 hours.